TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 14/1 Corinthians 14.15.md

 ---

 What is it then?
-I will pray with the spirit, and I will pray with the understanding also: I will sing with the spirit, and I will sing with the understanding also.
+I will pray with the spirit, and I will pray with the understanding also.
+I will sing with the spirit, and I will sing with the understanding also.